Abhayyyy0/React-webRTC/Readme.md

 # React WebRTC Video Chat

-A vibrant, modern, and fully functional video chat application built with React, WebRTC, and Socket.io.
+A vibrant, modern, and fully functional video chat application built with React and Socket.io.
 This project allows users to join rooms and start peer-to-peer video calls with a beautiful, animated UI.

 ## ✨ Features

-- **Real-time Video Chat:** Peer-to-peer video calls using WebRTC.
+- **Real-time Video Chat:** Peer-to-peer video calls using Socket.io.
 - **Room System:** Users can join rooms by ID and connect with others.
 - **Socket.io Signaling:** Fast, reliable signaling server for call setup.
 - **Modern, Colorful UI:** Custom CSS with animated backgrounds, gradients, and responsive design.